julienschmidt/httprouter/README.md

 ## Usage

-This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/buaazp/fasthttprouter) for details.
+This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/buaazp/fasthttprouter) for details:

 Let's start with a trivial example: